HaJaehee/MC_MMS/README.md

 In order to get Base64 endcoded keystore for SSL enabled MMS from the jks, use [MMSKeystoreCoder] <br/>
 and get Base64encoded string that is printed out to the console. <br/>
 Copy the string and paste it to a value of "KEYSTORE" in [MMSServer/target/MMS-configuration/MMS.conf]. <br/>
-After then, restart MMS server.<br/>
+After then, restart the MMS Server.<br/>

 <br/>